 Penalties for serious crime, such as rape, murder and treason, attract the death penalty.

 Non-marital sexual relationships and co-habitation between Lao citizens and foreigners are not permitted under Lao law.
 Whether in Laos or in a third country, permission for marriage or engagement to a Lao citizen must be granted by the Lao authorities - both individuals must seek permission.
+Marriage certificates issued outside of Laos need to be authenticated by the Lao Embassy in the country where the marriage took place before traveling to Laos.
 Penalties for failing to register a relationship include fines and imprisonment.